 See Related: Interesting Facts About Germany

-Initially being made from cinderblocks (some of which had been sourced from Great Britain to avoid Allied suspicions of a wall being built at all) and wire, the Berlin Wall saw several improvements over the years.
+Initially made from cinderblocks (some of which had been sourced from Great Britain to avoid Allied suspicions of a wall being built) and wire, the Berlin Wall saw several improvements over the years.

-A lot of these upgrades mirrored the sort of improvements found along the Inner German Border.
+Many of these upgrades mirrored the improvements found along the Inner German Border.
 By 1989, the â€œwallâ€ was more akin to a fortress, consisting of (from East to West);

 See Related: Best Hotels in Berlin, Germany